CoLRev-Environment/colrev/docs/source/manual/extensions/development.rst

              }
            }

-   This file should be in package root, so, the folder structure could be:
+   This file should be in package root, with the __init__.py, so, the folder structure could be:

    ::